mikegent01/The-Merge/README.md

 To modify the slot counts in the inventory, change the variable default slot_count.
 For example, if you want to give more slots to the player, you can add seven more slots to the game while maintaining the grid structure.
 After increasing the slot count and adding seven more slots to the inventory, the default slot_count will be equal to 28.

-To add an item to the inventory, for example, you can define it like this: $ inventory.append("Apple") as long as you have the Apple icon inside your designated folder able to create a new item in your game.
+To add an item to the inventory, for example, you can define it like this: $Apple as long as you have the Apple icon inside your designated folder able to create a new item in your game.
-To remove an item from the inventory, $ inventory.remove("Log")
+To remove an item from the inventory, $ inventory.remove("Log

 ## Bugs